datamade/node-style-guide/Readme.md

 ## Naming Conventions

-### Use lowerCamelCase or snake_case for variables, properties, and function names - just be consistent
+### Use lowerCamelCase or snake_case for variables, properties, and function names

 Variables, properties, and function names may use `lowerCamelCase` or `snake_case`.
 However, try to be consistent throughout the project.
 Do not stress about the inevitable hyphens in CSS class and id names or functions borrowed from third-[arty libraries (e.g., `fadeOut`).
 Names should also be descriptive.
 Single character variables and uncommon abbreviations should generally be avoided.